openplacos/openplacos/README.md

 OpenplacOS config file is quite easy to set up.
 This file is basically in yaml and is composed in 3 parts:

 ### Component declaration ###
-In this first part, you will describe all components you want to use by setting these attributes:
+In this first part, you will describe all components you want to use by setting attributes like this:

-* name: the name of the component.
-Used next to identy this component.
-* exec: path to executable to run to launch this component.
-* method: [fork/thread/debug/disable].
-Use fork to run this component as an external process, thread as a thread of server.
-Use debug when a problem occurs when launching this component.
-* config: this attributes is usefull to pass arguments to component. config must contains a hash.

-Example:

 ```YAML
 - name: arduino